pwstegman/bci.js/docs/docs/deprecated.md

 ### ~~bcijs.averageBandPowers(samples, sampleRate, bands, [fftSize]) ⇒ <code>Array.&lt;number&gt;</code>~~
 ***Deprecated***

+Deprecated, please use bci.bandpower() for output in proper units.
 The functionality of this method has been replaced with the 'bandpower' method.
 See the docs for 'bandpower' for more information.
-Computes the average magnitude across each frequency band averaged across all channelsUnits are that of the input signal.
-For example, if the input signal is measuredin μV, then this method returns values in μV.
+Computes the average magnitude across each frequency band averaged across all channelsUse bci.bandpower() for band power in proper units (signal units squared).

 **Kind**: static method of [<code>bcijs</code>](#module_bcijs)
 **Returns**: <code>Array.&lt;number&gt;</code> - Array containing the average power across all channels in each band